 Exhibit 3.
-Retail, Hospitality, and Tourism Middle-Skill Jobs with Entry-Level Wages Below the California Family Needs Calculator in Orange County: Labor Market Demand vs. Program Supply
+Retail, Hospitality, and Tourism Middle-Skill Jobs in Orange County with Entry-Level Wages Below the Regional Living Wage: Labor Market Demand vs Program Supply

-(Please note: N/A indicates that no community college program reported awards for this occupation or no community college program is available for this occupation.)
+(Please note: indicates that the occupation has an oversupply of labor, ^ indicates that the occupation's demand has been met, and N/A indicates that no community college program reported awards for this occupation or no community college program is available for this occupation.)

-While these occupations have entry-level wages below the California Family Needs Calculator of \$17.39 per hour, occupations such as Food Service Managers; Chefs and Head Cooks; Travel Agents; Entertainers and Performers, Sports and Related Workers, All Other; Dancers; and Lodging Managers have median wages higher than the California Family Needs Calculator as denoted via the gray shading in Exhibit 4.
+While these occupations have entry-level wages below the California Family Needs Calculator of \$20.63 per hour, occupations such as Exercise Trainers and Group Fitness Instructors; Food Service Managers; First-Line Supervisors of Personal Service and Entertainment and Recreation Workers, Except Gambling Services; Chefs and Head Cooks; Travel Agents; and Actors have median wages higher than the California Family Needs Calculator as denoted via the gray shading in Exhibit 4.